Blog Home » Arizona » How we use weather balloons

 Weather balloons are also used to ensure that water quality isn’t negatively impacted.
 For example, the data provided by the balloons can help SRP divert stormwater away from city water treatment plants if necessary.
 Along with automated Doppler radar precipitation alert tools and web cameras, the data from weather balloons provided critical support for SRP meteorologists monitoring flash floods on the Bush Fire burn scar, burned soil and ground coverage.

 It is assumed that any significant rainfall on severe burn scars will produce significant stormwater runoff.
 In the summer, rainfall and thunderstorms are generally synonymous.
-If the weather balloon data indicates that central Arizona’s air mass has unusually high amounts of water vapor, with the vertical wind profile supporting slow moving thunderstorms, then SRP meteorologists would expect an elevated risk of heavy rain on burn scars.
-In response, meteorologists must be prepared to monitor the weather overnight and notify water transmissions of the stormwater if needed.
+If the weather balloon data indicates that central Arizona’s air mass has unusually high amounts of water vapor, with the vertical wind profile supporting slow-moving thunderstorms, then SRP meteorologists would expect an elevated risk of heavy rain on burn scars.
+In response, meteorologists must be prepared to monitor the weather overnight and notify the water transmission group if needed.

 The ash-laden runoff from the burn scar occurred downstream of Bartlett Dam and was at risk of entering the canal system.
-However, by working with the water transmission group blending the storm-water with water from Stewart Mountain and releasing some of the water into the Salt River rather than the canals, SRP meteorologists reduced the detrimental impacts to water quality in the canals from the Bush Fire.
+However, by working with the water transmission group to blend the stormwater with water from Stewart Mountain and release some of the water into the Salt River instead of the canals, SRP meteorologists reduced the detrimental impacts to water quality from the Bush Fire.